frehbach/EventDetectR/README.md

 # EventDetectR <img src="man/figures/eventdetectr-logo.png" align="right" width="181" height="209" alt="EventDetectR Logo" />
 ## General Info
 [EventDetectR](https://frehbach.github.io/EventDetectR/) is an R-package for simulating, detecting and classifiying events in time-series data.
-It aims to combine multiple well-known R-packages like the forecast package to deliver an easily configurable tool for event detection.
+It aims to combine multiple well-known R-packages like the forecast, neuralnet package to deliver an easily configurable tool for event detection.

 ## Current Project Status
 <a href="http://www.repostatus.org/#wip"><img src="http://www.repostatus.org/badges/latest/wip.svg" alt="Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public." /></a>